Driver demand and the autonomous future of airport parking

 “You’re also moving the price point for transport down by potentially 30-40 per cent, which has mode share impacts.”

 But there are opportunities too, with airports being a potential hub for storing, cleaning and servicing CAVs when not in use.

 “From a planning perspective, that work has to start right now and it’s got to focus on both the access and storage dimensions of ground transport,” Streeting says.

 “The first thing you’ve got to do is develop realistic scenarios for how the ground transport market looks in 10, 20, 40 years.

-“You’ve got to understand how access and storage demands are realistically going to change over time – and there are clearly some megatrends there.”
+“You’ve got to understand how access and storage demands are realistically going to change over time –

 L.E.K.
 Consulting has released a new Executive Insight, “Where to Now? – The Future of Airport Car Parking”.
 This piece follows L.E.K.’s Special Report, “The Future of Airport Ground Access: How Airports Can Respond to Disruption”.
 You can read the insight here and the special report here.